arhs/spring-cache-mongodb/README.md

 }
 ```

 The `id` parameter is used as document identifier.
+Note that the cache key must be a of type `java.lang.String`.

 The `Model` object will be stored in MongoDB collection for future use (as the TTL has not expired).
+Note that cache elements must be serializable (i.e. implement `java.io.Serializable`).

 ## License